CodyEasterling/cautious-memory/README.md

 In order to install Protractor, Node.js must be installed as a prerequisite.
 Node.js can be downloaded at: https://nodejs.org/en/
 For this batch of tests, google chrome is also required.
-Java Developement Kit (JDK) is also required to run WDM
+Java Developement Kit (JDK) is also required to run Webdriver-Manager.

 Steps to install Protractor: